CirrusMD/CirrusMD-Android-SDK-Example/README.md

 ### Event/Error Handling

 Through the `CirrusMD.CirrusListener.onEvent` interface method, you can receive one of the following events:
-- `INVALID JWT` : An improperly formatted JWT was provided.
+- `INVALID_JWT` : An improperly formatted JWT was provided.
-- `INVALID SECRET` : An improperly formatted secret token was provided.
+- `INVALID_SECRET` : An improperly formatted secret token was provided.
+- `MISSING_JWT` : A null or empty JWT token was provided.
+- `MISSING_SECRET` : A null or empty secret token was provided.
 - `AUTHENTICATION_ERROR` : There was an authentication failure on a network request.
 - `CONNECTION_ERROR` : There was an HTTP exception not otherwise specified.
-- `LOGGED OUT` : The current user session was logged out.
+- `LOGGED_OUT` : The current user session was logged out.
+- `UNKNOWN_ERROR` : This is the generic catch for errors that could not be identified.
+- `USER_INTERACTION` : The current user is interacting with the CirrusMD SDK.
 - `SUCCESS` : The SDK was provided a valid JWT and secret token and was able to make a request.
 It is ideal to wait for this event before using `CirrusMD.intent` to start the Activity.
-- `UNKNOWN_ERROR` : This is the generic catch for errors that could not be identified.

 ### Custom Colors/Drawables